devychen/Course_SLP/Neural Networks.md

 -  The parameters to be optimized:
     - The **weights** represent the strength of connections between each neuron in one layer and each neuron in the next.
 It determines the influence of each feature on the output.
     - Each **bias** is an indication of whether its neuron tends to be active or inactive.
 It allows the model to fit the data even when all feature values are zero.
+    - For an extremely simple NN where each layer has just one neuron, the network is determined by 3 $weights$ (one for each connection) and 3 $bias$ (one for each neuron except the 1st).
 - **Gradient Descent**: The method to minimising the cost function by computing the **gradient** with respect to model parameters w&b.
   - **Gradient**: a <ins>vector</ins> of partial derivatives of the cost function with respect to the model parameters.
 It points in the direction of the steepest ascent of the cost function as so to find the minimal value (of w & b?), namely it points in the direction of increasing cost, so moving in the opposite direction to reduce the cost.
     - More frankly, gradient tells you how <ins>sensitive</ins> the cost function is to each corresponding weight and bias
   - **Learning rate** measures the step, the larger the bigger.
+- **Backpropagation**

 <br>